-- Using Variables in Automation - Automation and Variables (video)

-Set Variable Value

-Use this activity to assign a new value to a variable previously defined in the current script or current activity.
-You can assign a new value to any variable type, except SQL.
-Review the following for additional information:

-- Variable name-Select a previously-defined variable. - Variable type-Displays the variable type of the selected variable. - Variable value-Enter a new value or click (/)= to build an expression. - Add-Click to select an additional previously-defined variable.
+Activity Description • Variable value-Enter a new value or click (x)= to build an expression.
+Add-Click to select an additional previously-defined variable.
 See Variable Scope in Using Variables in Automation to learn more about how to use this activity with the Set Variable activity.

-If..Condition..

-Execute one or more activities if a condition you specify evaluates to true.
+IfCondition Execute one or more activities if a condition you specify evaluates to true.
 You can add several branches to the If Condition activity to simultaneously evaluate more than one condition.

-Activity

-To learn how to use the If Condition activity, see the following tutorial:

-Using the If Condition in Automation (video)

 Use the expression editor to build an expression that evaluates a condition.
 Typically this includes a variable (user-defined or built-in).
 Expression-Build your expression by selecting from the list of variables, operators, and functions.
 Click a category in the left pane to display a list of items in the right pane.
 Double-click an item to add it.
 Click Test to test the expression.
 This activity can have one or more branches.
-To delete a branch, select it and press Delete.
-To add a branch, right-click the activity (the outside loop) and select Add Branch.
+To delete a branch, select it and press Delete .
+To add a branch, right-click the activity (the outside loop) and select Add Branch .
 If you have multiple conditions, they do not have to be mutually exclusive.
 Multiple branches can be true.

-To learn more about variables, see the following:

-- Using Variables in Automation - Automation and Variables (video)

-Loop Dataset

-Loops through each row in a dataset and performs the activities you specify.
+To learn more about variables, see the following: Using Variables in Automation Loop Dataset Loops through each row in a dataset and performs the activities you specify.
 The dataset is the result set of a query you provide (the driving query) and is stored in the dataset variable.
 Add as many activities as you want to the loop.
 The Loop Dataset activity can have more than one branch.
 Tip: You also have the option to select any SQL-type variable created in a previous activity to use as the dataset variable.
 Activities that create SQL-type variables include Execute Script, Set Variable, or Loop Dataset.

-To learn how to use the Loop Dataset activity, see the following tutorial:

-Automation and the Loop Dataset Activity (video)

-- Dataset variable-Enter a new name for the dataset variable or use the default name - Select dataset variable-(Optional) You can select one of the SQL-type variables created in a previous activity to use as the dataset variable. - Connection-Select a connection. - SQL script file-Select a SQL file to use as the driving query.
-After the script executes, the result set of the driving query is stored in the dataset variable. - Click the drop-down list to select a file from the currently open project in the Project Manager. - Click to browse to and select a SQL file. - Click to open the SQL file (you just selected) in the Editor where you can modify the SQL.

-Note: Click l to preview the guery results.

-- Link SQL file-Select to link the SQL script file you selected in the previous step. - SQL script-Enter a SQL statement to use as the driving query (if you did not select a SQL file). - RowCount variable-Enter a name for the row count variable or use the default.
-The value assigned to this variable equals the number of rows returned from the activity.
-See "Using Variables in Automation" on page 90 for more information.
+Review the following for additional information: Dataset variable-Enter a new name for the dataset variable or use the default name.
+Select dataset variable-(Optional) You can select one of the SQL-type variables created in a previous activity to use as the dataset variable.
+Connection-Select a connection.
+SQL script file-Select a SQL file to use as the driving query.
+After the script executes, the result set of the driving query is stored in the dataset variable.
+Click the drop-down list to select a file from the currently open project in the Project Manager.
+Click to browse to and select a SQL file.
+Click to open the SQL file (you just selected) in the Editor where you can modify the SQL.
+Note: Click to preview the query results.
+Link SQL file-Select to link the SQL script file you selected in the previous step.
+SQL script-Enter a SQL statement to use as the driving query (if you did not select a SQL file).
+RowCount variable-Enter a name for the row count variable or use the default.
+The value assigned to this variable equals the number of rows returned from the